Quantitative Alexandrov theorem for capillary hypersurfaces in the half-space: Introduction

-\subsection{Outline of the Proof}
+\subsection{Outline of the proof}

-As mentioned previously, our proof is enlightened by the quantitative analysis of the Montiel-Ros argument conducted by Julin-Niinikoski \cite{JN23}, with significant modifications for this kind of analysis to hold for capillary hypersurfaces.
+As said, our proof is enlightened by the quantitative analysis of the Montiel-Ros argument conducted by Julin-Niinikoski \cite{JN23}, with significant modifications for the quantitative analysis to work in the capillary case.

-Our first attempt in this direction is a new Michael-Simon-type inequality for capillary hypersurfaces in the half-space, Theorem \ref{Thm-Michal-Simon}, which eliminates the boundary term $\int_{\p\S}f\rd\mcH^{n-1}$ that appears in the classical Michael-Simon inequality \cites{MS73,Brendle21} by virtue of the capillary boundary condition.
-As a direct consequence, we obtain a new Topping-type inequality for capillary hypersurfaces in the half-space, Theorem \ref{Thm-Topping-ineq}.
+Our first attempt in this direction is a Michael-Simon-type inequality for capillary hypersurfaces in the half-space, Theorem \ref{Thm-Michal-Simon}, which eliminates the boundary term $\int_{\p\S}f\rd\mcH^{n-1}$ that appears in the classical {Michael-Simon inequality} \cites{Allard72,MS73,Brendle21} by virtue of the capillary boundary condition.
+As a direct consequence, we obtain a Topping-type inequality for capillary hypersurfaces in the half-space, Theorem \ref{Thm-Topping-ineq}.

 Section \ref{Sec-4} is devoted to the a priori estimates resulting from the capillary structure.
-Precisely, by virtue of the distributional structure of capillary hypersurfaces (see \eqref{formu-1st-variation}), we obtain in Proposition \ref{Prop-JN23-Lem2.4} a priori estimate of $\lambda\in\mfR_+$\textemdash{the} prescribed constant that $H_\S$ is expected to be close to.
-A density-type estimate for the capillary hypersurfaces is presented in Proposition \ref{Prop-JN23-Prop3.3} with the help of the Michael-Simon-type inequality.
+A crucial and novel step is to use reflection and a new capillary gauge for the reflected surface inspired by \cite{JWXZ24}, which yields a new first variation structure in Lemma \ref{Lem:F-divergence-1st-variation}, by virtue of which we obtain in Proposition \ref{Prop-JN23-Lem2.4} a priori estimates for $\lambda\in\mfR_+$\textemdash{the} prescribed constant that $H_\S$ is expected to be close to.
+Moreover, we present a density-type estimate for the capillary hypersurfaces in Proposition \ref{Prop-density}, with the help of the Michael-Simon-type inequality.

 The proof of our main result Theorem \ref{Thm-Stability} is intensively discussed in Section \ref{Sec-5}.
 The core of our analysis is based on revisiting the Montiel-Ros-type argument \eqref{ineq-hk-aniso-argument} in a quantitative way.
 Roughly speaking, we will have a close look at the error terms that arise each time we estimate with an inequality in \eqref{ineq-hk-aniso-argument}, and our goal is to show that these error terms are almost negligible, provided that the $L^n$-deficit is small enough.
-This quantitative argument leads to Proposition \ref{Prop-JN23-Prop3.3}, in which the volume estimate \eqref{ineq-Om_r} for the super level-set with respect to the \textit{shifted distance function to $\S$} (the capillary counterpart of the Euclidean distance function) is obtained.
+This quantitative argument leads to Proposition \ref{Prop-JN23-Prop3.3}, in which the volume estimate \eqref{ineq-Om_r} for the super level-set with respect to the \textit{shifted distance function} to $\S$ (the capillary counterpart of the Euclidean distance function) is obtained.
 With all these estimates, we are able to prove our main result.